Private browser-based image editing

 Blur Face Online

 A group photo can look harmless until you notice a child in the background, a coworker who did not agree to be posted, or a customer standing beside your product.
-This page is for that last check before you share: upload the image, brush over the faces that should stay private, and download a safer copy.
+Upload one photo or a batch, let full-range face detection mark nearby and distant faces, then move, resize, delete, paint, or draw blur areas before downloading a safer copy.

 Use it when consent is unclear